picimako/intellij-inspections/inspections/selenium.md

 ## By or WebElement is used in String concatenation

 It can happen that you want to concatenate multiple CSS selector snippets because of parameterization or such.
-However one may make the mistake of concatenating a `By` or `WebElement` object to a String which won't result in a valid CSS selector.
+However, one may make the mistake of concatenating a `By` or `WebElement` object to a String which won't result in a valid CSS selector.
 These inspections are meant to mark this issue.

 | Compliant code | Non-compliant code |